Mount Kilimanjaro Tipping Guidelines | Kilipeak Adventure

 Waterproof breathable Gaiters – Your gaiters should be lightweight and durable.
 Look for Gore-Tex lined with the ability to fit over your boots.
 Velcro or adjustable sides for easy access is recommended.

 Down Jacket – 800 fill down jacket will add much need warmth for cold evenings as well as the added layers for summit day.
-Down is recommended for its compressibility and is comfortable around camp in the early nights on the climb.
+Down is recommended for its comprehensibility and is comfortable around camp in the early nights on the climb.
 Patagonia, Mountain Hardware, Marmot, and North Face are brands the guides wear.

 ADDITIONAL ITEMS: